caneel logo white

 SHARE

 Leading in challenging times is a weighty responsibility that many CEOs, managers, executives, and parents can relate to.
-The burden of carrying this responsibility often leads us to confront our own limitations, strengths, and opportunities for growth.
+The burden of carrying this responsibility often leads us to confront our own limitations, strengths, and growth opportunities.

-Like countless other leaders, Jess Kolko, a Transformation and Nutrition Senior Team Leader at Whole Foods, found her leadership put to the test during the global upheaval of the COVID-19 pandemic.
+Like countless other leaders, Jess Kolko, a Transformation and Nutrition Senior Team Leader at Whole Foods, found their leadership put to the test during the global upheaval of the COVID-19 pandemic.

 The Perfectionism Struggle

-However, she came to a realization that vulnerability and acknowledging imperfections could be strengths.
-There is a liberation that comes with authenticity and self-acceptance.
-The more you criticize yourself, the more you head below the line.
+Liberation from perfectionism is the end result of authenticity and self-acceptance.
+The more you criticize yourself, the more you move below the line into drama.
 But when you rise above the line and embrace radical self-acceptance, you empower yourself.

 Embrace Vulnerability